YOUR GUIDE TO CAMP SEGONKU

 Remember to label everything!!

-Sack Lunch with Drink (no glass).
+Insulated lunch bag with ice pack with lunch and drink (no glass).
 All items including disposables must be brought home each day.
 Please be aware that refrigeration is not available.

 Medications must be in the original container with the camper's name and the name and strength of the medication.
 A signed Health History & OTC form must accompany all medications.
 All medications will be turned into the Health Director at the beginning of camp or the start of each day.
 It is the camper's responsibility to pick up any medications at the end of the day and/or at the end of camp.
 Campers who require inhalers and/or bee sting kits may carry them on their person during the day with written permission from their parent/guardian and after the Health Director has cleared them to do so.
 The Health Director will ensure the camper knows how to use the medication properly prior to giving the camper clearance.